vinceimbat/vinceimbat/content/thoughts/meaning and suicide.md

 There is no inherent meaning.

-[[thoughts/life is inherently meaningless|Life is inherently meaningless]].
-Nevertheless, [[thoughts/meaningful living is possible despite meaninglessness|meaningful living is possible despite meaninglessness]] if we do our best to put meaning into our lives.
+[[life is inherently meaningless|Life is inherently meaningless]].
+Nevertheless, [[meaningful living is possible despite meaninglessness|meaningful living is possible despite meaninglessness]] if we do our best to put meaning into our lives.

 Taken at face value, the grave is the goal and killing myself is the most logical thing to do.